 You (or your authorized representative) must appeal to the state within 120 calendar days from when Sentara Health Plans issues its final appeal decision.
 You can appeal by phone, in writing, or electronically.
 If you appeal in writing, you can write your own letter or use the Department's appeal request form.
 Be sure to include a full copy of the final written notice showing Sentara Health Plans appeal decision and any documents you want the Department to review.
-If you have chosen an authorized representative, you must provide documents that show that individual can act on your behalf.
+If you have chosen an authorized representative, you must provide documents that show that the individual can act on your behalf.
+You can also file an appeal online at the Department's website using the Appeals Information Management System (AIMS) portal.
+More information on filing an appeal through AIMS can be found on the Department's Appeals website at https://dmas.virginia.gov/appeals/.